Camping Tours & Trips in Machu Picchu

 Huchuy Qosqo trek to Machu Picchu 3D/2N

-Edgar, traveled in June
+Suzi, traveled in March

 The Andean stars shine over rugged camping at Quencco village after a 14km trek from Puca Pucara.
 Your path leads through Golden Lake and local communities before ascending to Huchuy Qosqo ruins at 3,600m.
 Quality Eureka Timberline tents and gourmet meals prepared by specialized chefs complement Sacred Valley vistas.

-10% Off- US$590
+15% Off- US$590

 Machu Picchu - Ausangate to Rainbow Mountain Trek 4 Days.

-Anthony, traveled in September
+Nancy, traveled in April

 Three nights await in premium Eureka Timberline tents at stunning sites like Pucaccocha (4,600m) and Sororni Lake.
 Each location offers magnificent Andean sky views and morning glacier vistas.
 A dining tent, personal porter service, and gourmet meals from Alpaca Expeditions' renowned trekking chefs enhance the journey.

-10% Off- US$795
+15% Off- US$795

 What people love about Camping Tours in Machu Picchu

-- Inca Trail Trek to Machu Picchu
+- Lares Trek to Machu Picchu 4D/3N

 What our customers ask about Camping Tours & Trips in Machu Picchu